mister-alien/rs2048/README.md

 # rs2048 - 2048 clone in rust
 This is a dumb coding challenge for me to exercise doing rust things in.
 Features:
  * Interactive / TUI interface for 2048
  * Game logic largely works.
  * Fun Merge/Validation Checking code.
+ * Uh, a tests module?

 TODO:
  * Make game menu / restart UI